At a glance

 - Antibiotics: If a secondary bacterial infection is present.

 - Analgesics: Severely affected cats may need painkillers to relieve pain.

 Immune-mediated polyarthritis is an immune-mediated form of polyarthritis (inflammation of several joints) affecting the movable joints (hips, knees, shoulders).
-Antibodies bind to antigen in the joint to form antibody-antigen complexes which are deposited within the synovial membrane; this causes an inappropriate immune response and inflammation within the affected joints.
+Antibodies bind to the antigen in the joint to form antibody-antigen complexes which are deposited within the synovial membrane; this causes an inappropriate immune response and inflammation within the affected joints.

 Immune-mediated polyarthritis falls into two categories, erosive and non-erosive.
 Erosive polyarthritis destroys the bone cartilage.

 Causes include feline leukemia virus, feline immunodeficiency virus, feline syncytium-forming virus and idiopathic (unknown cause).
 The onset of immune-mediated polyarthritis is between 1-5 years of age.

 - Swelling of the affected joint

 - Holding the affected limb off the ground